Hire Financial Analysts

 Q: The client is a large mutual fund company.
 Recently, the Department of Labor (DOL) has delivered its final fiduciary rule.
 If implemented, the fiduciary rule will likely expedite trends already afoot in the financial industry.
 As the industry is moving away from brokerage and toward advisory, what does it mean for our company and the industry in general?

-Strong financial analysts will recognize that this ruling is a potential game changer that would disrupt the investment management industry.
+Strong financial analysts will recognize that this ruling is a potential game changer that would disrupt the financial services and investment banking industries.
 However, no such assumptions are valid until fully verified within the company.
 As such, the analyst will ask critical questions to other departments to assess the likely scale of this change before creating models.

 In an interview setting, the right candidate will rattle off questions that need input from teams across the company, such as: